Basketball Free Agents

 Players usually become free agents because their contracts have expired.
 For example, a player that signed a four-year agreement with a team prior to the 2015 season would be a free agent in the 2019 offseason.
 Another situation in which a player may become a free agent is when a team opts for early termination, effectively ending the player's contract before it was originally set to expire.
 In these cases, the team still has to pay the player at least half of the dollar amount that was left on the contract, even though the player is no longer a member of the team.

-There are two different classifications used to describe a free agent, both of which are outlined below.
+There are two different classifications used to describe a free agent called restricted free agents and unrestricted free agents.

 Restricted free agents are permitted to accept a contract offer from a new team, however, their former team has first priority over the player.
 Should the former team decide to match an offer from another team, the player must return to that team on the terms spelled out in the contract.
 For example, if a free agent has just finished a contract with the Boston Celtics and accepts a four-year, $100 million deal with the Denver Nuggets and the Celtics elect to match the offer, the player remains on the Celtics for another four years.
 If the Celtics are not willing to pay the player $25 million a season for the next four seasons, the player can then become a member of the Nuggets.